swansonk14/SyntheMol/docs/simulation.md

 The data and models referred to in this file can be downloaded from the Google Drive folder [here](https://drive.google.com/drive/folders/1VLPPUbY_FTKMjlXgRm09bPSSms206Dce?usp=share_link).
 Note that the instructions below assume that the relevant data is downloaded to the `data` directory.

-TODO: need to add generated cLogP molecules to Google Drive
+TODO: potentially change order of cLogP data in Google Drive and add to supplementary table

 * [Compute cLogP](#compute-clogp)
 * [Binarize clogP](#binarize-clogp)